meads2/scraper/README.md

 **--showme** - If present browser window will open at runtime to see execution, useful for debugging.

+**--engine** - If specified will use that search engine, defaults to Google. ['Bing' - Microsoft Bing, 'duck' - DuckDuckGo, 'google' - Google, 'Yahoo'-Yahoo]
 ### **Examples**

 #### **Basic Example**